Harmon and his wife, Pam Dawber have two sons: Sean Harmon (born on 25 April 1988) and Ty Harmon (born on 25 June 1992).

 Was a marathon runner.

-Gary Cooper is his idol, respects his acting philosophy.
+Gary Cooper is his acting idol, due to the respect Mark has for Cooper's acting philosophy.

 First television appearance was with his father in a commercial for Kellogg's Product 19 cereal.

-He loves dogs, he once had an Australian Shepherd, Golden Retriever, and a Bearded Collie.
+He loves dogs, he once had an Australian Shepherd, a Golden Retriever, and a Bearded Collie.